I remember it well.

 Rule 10: Never let anyone know how hard you work

 The central theme to the book is simple... it isn't just WHAT you do that counts, it's HOW you do it and - most importantly - how others THINK you do it.

 Or in other words, people don't really know what you do.
 It's what they think you do that matters.
 It's all about perceptions.
 It's all about your reputation.

-So what does this have to do with memory, speed reading, information mapping and using more of your hidden talents?
+So what does this have to do with memory techniques and speed reading, and using more of your hidden talents?

 *** A LOT ***